FravBox/YagCCs/reaction tickets/readme.md

 {{deleteTrigger 1}}
 ```

-Once the post is created and the emoji is added, take that information and edit the `reactionTicketPost.tmpl` command.
+**Once the post is created and the emoji is added, take that information and add/edit the `reactionTicketPost.tmpl` command.**
 The trigger for that command should be `reaction - added reactions only`.
 You should restrict its use to only the channel that post is in.

 You might also might want to add this to the ticket open message in the control panel: